 - At least one student , alumni, or post-doctoral fellow interested in conducting entrepreneurial research and directing group efforts ("the entrepreneurial leader").
 The entrepreneurial leader may or may not have prior business experience, but is committed to leading or organizing team activities during the I-Corps Site Program.

-Jim Baker is the Executive Director of Innovation and Commercialization, as well as the Co-director of the Innovation Center for Entrepreneurship.
+Jim Baker is the Executive Director of Innovation and Commercialization, as well as the Co-director of Husky Innovate.
 Jim has been the co-founder of a biotechnology company and a UP-based manufacturing company as well as an adviser, director, or mentor of numerous startup companies.
 Specializations include intellectual property, technology licensing, corporate research, and start-up business development.

-Jonathan Leinonen is a lecturer in the School of Business and Economics and also co-director of the Innovation Center for Entrepreneurship.
+Jonathan Leinonen is a lecturer in the College of Business and also co-director of Husky Innovate.
 Jon has worked with numerous innovation-based companies to launch products and raise early stage capital.
 He specializes in agile resource provision toward strategic, collaborative benefits through direct involvement across stakeholders including universities, non-profits, government and private companies, leading various roles with them.

 Lisa Casper earned her MBA from the University of Oregon.
 She completed her undergraduate BS studies at Embry-Riddle Aeronautical University with a degree in Aeronautical Science as well as earning flight instructor and commercial aviation certificated and her multiengine and instrument ratings.
 She worked as a Systems Engineer supporting project management for science and engineering projects at both Lawrence Berkeley National Laboratory and Lockheed Martin Missiles and Space.
 Most recently she worked as an Entrepreneurship Instructor and Advisor for students at Finlandia University.

-Mary Raber is the Assistant Dean of Academic Programs for the Pavlis Honors College, the Director of the Global Leadership Program, and the Co-director of the Innovation Center for Entrepreneurship.
+Mary Raber is the Assistant Dean of Academic Programs for the Pavlis Honors College, the Director of the Global Leadership Program, and the Co-director of Husky Innovate.
 Mary is the co-founder of a medical device startup and specializes in engineering education research, leadership development, program management, and the process of product development.